ccdaisy/Spiral-Knights-Model-Converter/README.md

  - Export VALVE .MDL files for usage in Source Film-Maker

 #WHAT IS A SPIRAL KNIGHTS .DAT AND HOW DOES IT WORK?
  The Spiral Knights .DAT model is Three Rings's way of packaging models, animations, and some scripts.
 It is, in fact, a Java code that was merely exported with a FileOutputStream!
-There is a catch, however - The way their code reads it (Clyde is the library I am focusing on, since it handles imports and exports) - It is a very large code, and is really stumping me in the aspect of how it applies the .DAT to their code libraries.
-I have been working on this project on and off since late July.